joelparkerhenderson/wordbooks/retail.md

 * [specialty products](TODO):  Products that solve a specific want or need for specific customers, often expensive products with special characteristics or brand identity.
 * [specialty store](TODO):  A store that specializes in selling a specific kind of product.
 * [specification buying](TODO):  Demands made by retailers and wholesalers to manufacturers of the products they sponsor and sell.
+* [stack promotions](TODO): different kinds of promotions that come together for a product.
 * [staples](TODO):  Products that are purchased routinely for everyday use, with little decision-making, and that must be in stock at all times, such as cleaning supplies and food.
 * [stock keeping unit (sku)](https://en.wikipedia.org/wiki/Stock_keeping_unit): an item or group of related items in a unit control inventory system.
 * [store operations](TODO):  Includes all functions of operating a store except merchandising, such as customer service, protection, maintenance, and distribution.